vvheritagevv/bsdNotes/gitServer.rst

 	% mkdir /git/base/test.git
 	% cd /git/base/test.git && git init --bare --shared

-That should be good enough but for reasons unknown, i was unable to push to the repo until I changed the ownership.
+That should be good enough but for reasons unknown, I was unable to push to the repo until I changed the ownership.

 .. code:: bash